taskbadger/taskbadger-docs/docs/data_model.md

 `value_percent`

-:   This is a computed percentage which is equivalent to `100 * value / value_percent`.
-This may be `null`
+:   This is a computed percentage which is equivalent to `100 * value / value_max`.
+This will be `null`
     if **value** is null.

+`data`

+:   This can be used to store arbitrary JSON data that may be useful to store along with the task such
+    as task arguments.

 ### Example Task